Technologicat/unpythonic/doc/features.md

    - `unfold1`, `unfold`: generate a sequence [corecursively](https://en.wikipedia.org/wiki/Corecursion).
 The counterpart of `foldl`.
      - `unfold1` is for 1-in-2-out functions.
 The input is `state`, the return value must be `(value, newstate)` or `None`.
      - `unfold` is for n-in-(1+n)-out functions.
        - **Changed in v0.15.0.** *The initial args/kwargs are unpacked to the args/kwargs of the user function.
-The function must return a `Values` object, where the first positional return value is the value to be yielded, and anything else is unpacked to the args/kwargs of the user function at the next iteration.*
+The function must return a `Values` object, where the first positional return value is the value to yield, and anything else is unpacked to the args/kwargs of the user function at the next iteration.*
      - Unfold returns a generator yielding the collected values.
 The output can be finite or infinite; to signify that a finite sequence ends, the user function must return `None`.
 (Beside a `Values` object, a bare `None` is the only other allowed return value from the user function.)
  - *mapping and zipping*:
    - `map_longest`: the final missing battery for `map`.
-     - Essentially `starmap(func, zip_longest(*iterables))`, so it's [spanned](https://en.wikipedia.org/wiki/Linear_span) by ``itertools``.
+     - Essentially `starmap(func, zip_longest(*iterables))`, so it's [spanned](https://en.wikipedia.org/wiki/Linear_span) by ``itertools``, but it's convenient to have a named shorthand to do that.
    - `rmap`, `rzip`, `rmap_longest`, `rzip_longest`: reverse each input, then map/zip.
 For multiple inputs, syncs the **right** ends.
    - `mapr`, `zipr`, `mapr_longest`, `zipr_longest`: map/zip, then reverse the result.
 For multiple inputs, syncs the **left** ends.
    - `map`: curry-friendly wrapper for the builtin, making it mandatory to specify at least one iterable. **Added in v0.14.2.**